abjcoinblockchain/Abjcoin/README.md

-AbjCoin development tree
+Abjcoin development tree

-AbjCoin is a PoS-based cryptocurrency.
+Abjcoin is a PoS-based cryptocurrency.

 Development process
 ===========================